Kathuria/flutter_practise/CONTRIBUTION.md

 ## Guide to this repo

 Widgets of a week is a intiative by Flutter Community that keeps on adding new widget every week.
 Currently in this repository we have 80 widgets available.
-Our target will is to bring all widgets that is demonstrated on [Youtube Channel](https://www.youtube.com/playlist?list=PLjxrf2q8roU23XGwz3Km7sQZFTdB996iG) in this repo as a practise guide.
+Our target is to build all widgets that is demonstrated on [Youtube Channel](https://www.youtube.com/playlist?list=PLjxrf2q8roU23XGwz3Km7sQZFTdB996iG) in this repo as a practise guide.

 ## Structure guide